0snap/wg-tools/README.md

 If you are living in a flat share and have to manage expenses or other stuff and you want some just-working tool for that purpose, then you are at the right place here.
 This applicaiton is meant for diy hosting and development.
 Feel free to contribute!

-A hosted and super-pre-alpha version can be found at: [wg-tools.de](https://wg-tools.de).
+A hosted version can be found at: [wg-tools.de](https://wg-tools.de).

 ### Behavior